GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

   Lithic artifacts constitute one of the most common remains from paleolithic archaeological sites.
-When analyzing lithic assemblages, a key factor to consider is determining the degree of post-depositional alterations undergone by the assemblage, since eco-cultural inferences are drawn from them.
+When analyzing lithic assemblages, a key factor to consider is the degree of post-depositional alterations undergone by an assemblage, since eco-cultural inferences are drawn from them.
 Methods for determining assemblage integrity usually focus on the assemblage as a hole.
 These methods often include spatial analysis of artifacts and analysis of fabrics to determine if water flow has resulted in a reorganization of the spatial distribution and orientations
 \[[1](#ref-lenoble_fabric_2004)–[5](#ref-schick_experimentally-derived_1987)\].
 Also, lithic size distribution analysis are realized to determine if post-depositional processes have resulted in sorting of the materials